Turn off modem on Qualcomm

 Also I might need to do some work with RIL.
 Is there a good starting point somewhere to dive into the RIL code?
 (I might fix some bugs in Samsung-RIL along the way since I am using it myself).

-RE: Turn off modem on Qualcomm - Added by Daniel Kulesz 8 months ago
+RE: Turn off modem on Qualcomm - Added by Daniel Kulesz over 5 years ago

 It's not clear to me with you are doing a fresh build for the device or not.
 In the first case: